upenn-libraries/digital-collections/rails_app/README.md

 #### Ruby

 I suggest installing Ruby via [`rbenv`](https://github.com/rbenv/rbenv), [`asdf`](https://asdf-vm.com/), or [`mise`](https://mise.jdx.dev/).
 There is plenty of guidance available on the open web about installing and using these tools.
-The `.ruby-version` and `.tool-versions` files in this repo explicitly define the version of Ruby to be installed.
+The `.ruby-version` file in this repo explicitly define the version of Ruby to be installed.

 #### Docker Compose